-The crime of felony false imprisonment might seem a bit extreme under that set of facts, particularly given that the defendant and the crime victim were both seventeen years old.
+The crime of felony false imprisonment might seem a bit extreme under that set of facts, particularly given that the defendant and the crime victim were both 17 years old.
 But that's not the absurdity of the case.
-Rather, the absurdity is this: upon conviction, the state's unwieldy law actually required the defendant to register as a sex offender for the crime of "false imprisonment of a minor."5
+Rather, the absurdity is this: upon conviction, the state's unwieldy law actually required the defendant to register as a sex offender for the crime of "false imprisonment of a minor."

-In addition to being branded a felon at the young age of seventeen, should the defendant also be placed on a sex offender registry when "the State, the circuit court, the court of appeals, and [the state supreme court] all agree that there is no allegation that the false imprisonment entailed anything sexual"?6 The answer should be no. The defendant should not be required to register as a sex offender-a stigmatizing, even life-ruining
+In addition to being branded a felon at the young age of 17, should the defendant also be placed on a sex-offender registry when "the State, the circuit court, the court of appeals, and [the state supreme court] all agree that there is no allegation that the false imprisonment entailed anything sexual"?
+The answer should be no. The defendant should not be required to register as a sex offender-a stigmatizing, even liferuining collateral consequence for being convicted of an "offense that [has] no nexus whatsoever to a sexual crime or even to the risk of such a crime."